henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 1. [] In the Certificate Properties dialog box, in the Subject tab, for the Subject name, choose **Common name** as the Type.
 !IMAGE[Screenshot](Screens/hcrc5hbs.jpg)
 1. [] In the Value box, specify your choice of service name and your domain name by using an FQDN format.
-For example, use: CDP<3digitairportcode+todaysdate+yourinitials>.contoso.com e.g. CDPMAD2412ac.contoso.com
+For example, use: <3digitairportcode+todaysdate+yourinitials>.contoso.com.contoso.com e.g. MAD21052018ac.contoso.com
 1. [] Choose **Add**, and then choose **OK** to close the Certificate Properties dialog box !IMAGE[2c9olya1.jpg](2c9olya1.jpg)
 1. [] On the Request Certificates page, choose ConfigMgr Cloud Server Certificate from the list of available certificates, and then choose **Enroll**
 !IMAGE[Screenshot](Screens/2oauj5c1.jpg)
 1. [] On the Certificates Installation Results page, wait until the certificate is installed, and then choose **Finish**.

-> [!ALERT] You will use DNS to create an alias (CNAME record) to map this service name (e.g. CDPMAD2412ac.contoso.com) to an IP address from Microsoft Azure.
+> [!ALERT] You will use DNS to create an alias (CNAME record) to map this service name (e.g. MAD21052018ac.contoso.com) to a Cloud Service in Microsoft Azure.

 12. [] In the Certificates (Local Computer) console, right-click the certificate that you have just enrolled, choose All Tasks, and then choose Export
 !IMAGE[Screenshot](Screens/vwhgubpa.jpg)